-In order to allow Emma to refer back to what we talked about each week, we would record the session with the audio recording feature of Evernote on my phone.
+In order to allow Emma to refer back, there will be plenty of time for the rest later when it comes time to edit to what we talked about each week, we would record the session with the audio recording feature of Evernote on my phone.
 With the recordings available to her on our iPad at home, she could just tap on the button for this week’s strategy session and review it whenever she wanted.

 YOUR TURN: Do you have a plan?
 If not, it is time to start getting back to basics like mind mapping or outlining.

 #4 Create Accountability [Or as Chandler Bolt calls it: Find an “Accountabilibuddy”]

 For Emma, we found a great way to keep her accountable while also promoting her book and making it fun for her.
 Inspired by Pat Flynn and the group he created to help launch his first eBook, we created a private Facebook group filled with friends and family called “Emma’s First Book.”